 Observed Behaviors and Actions Common in Stage 3

 - Develop a new self-concept and identity

 - Establishing the new behavior in interpersonal relationships.

 How do you get past the resistance to change?

 - 1 – Survival Anxiety must be greater than Learning Anxiety.

 - 2 – Learning Anxiety must be reduced rather than increasing Survival Anxiety.

 Survival Anxiety & Learning Anxiety – “Once the evidence of a need for change happens, you will feel Survival Anxiety or Guilt.
 You may not feel the anxiety or guilt directly, but you experience discomfort that something bad may happen to you if you don’t respond in some way.
-You begin to recognize the need for change, you also realize that a new behavior that may be required may be difficult to learn, and the new beliefs or values that are implied may be difficult to accept.
+You begin to recognize the need for change; you also realize that a new behavior may be required and difficult to learn, and the new beliefs or values implied may be difficult to accept.
 This discomfort is best thought of as Learning Anxiety.” – Schein pp. 111

 Working Through Change + Learning Anxiety

 What do you think?